PhysMamba: State Space Duality Model for Remote Physiological Measurement: Experiments

-To comprehensively evaluate PhysMamba's performance, we selected three public rPPG datasets: two simpler ones, UBFC-rPPG\cite{bobbia2019unsupervised} and PURE\cite{stricker2014non}, and a complex one, MMPD\cite{tang2023mmpd}, which features high levels of noise and motion artifacts.
+To rigorously evaluate PhysMamba's performance, we selected three widely-used rPPG datasets with varying levels of complexity: UBFC-rPPG \cite{bobbia2019unsupervised}, PURE \cite{stricker2014non}, and MMPD \cite{tang2023mmpd}.
+These datasets present distinct challenges, ranging from controlled laboratory conditions to highly complex real-world scenarios involving significant noise and motion artifacts.